parshvi1508/TDS02/README.md

 ## Added api_key_rotator.py file to rotate APIs
 - add you APIs there
 `Note: now it no longer asks for API keys in terminal.
 Add them manually in the api rotator file.`
+- Also create 3 venv with names venv, venv1, venv2 in the root folder.